UU-cellbiology/bvv-playground/README.md

 _Volumetric_
 ![Maximum intensity render](https://katpyxa.info/software/bvv_playground/bvvPG_volumetric_render.png)

-Displaying volumes with LUTs and crop view at the current stage are available only from the code (see an [example](https://github.com/ekatrukha/bvv-playground/blob/master/src/test/java/bvv/vistools/examples/BT_Example01.java)).
+Displaying volumes with LUTs and clipped view at the current stage are available only from the code (see an [example](https://github.com/ekatrukha/bvv-playground/blob/master/src/test/java/bvv/vistools/examples/BT_Example01.java)).

 ## For developers

-A list of additional methods (adding LUTs and volume crop) is illustrated by [this example](https://github.com/ekatrukha/bvv-playground/blob/master/src/test/java/bvv/vistools/examples/BT_Example01.java).
+A list of additional methods (adding LUTs and volume clipping) is illustrated by [this example](https://github.com/ekatrukha/bvv-playground/blob/master/src/test/java/bvv/vistools/examples/BT_Example01.java).
-There is a possibility to specify "crop transform", shown [here](https://github.com/ekatrukha/bvv-playground/blob/master/src/test/java/bvv/vistools/examples/BT_Example02.java).
+There is a possibility to specify "clipping transform", shown [here](https://github.com/ekatrukha/bvv-playground/blob/master/src/test/java/bvv/vistools/examples/BT_Example02.java).

 The project is currently under development and has a lot of "experimental" code (i.e. not clean and in the state of "well, at least it works").
 So comments and optimization suggestions are welcome.